Kyōgo Furuhashi: 2021–22 season

 On 16 July 2021, Furuhashi joined Scottish Premiership side Celtic for £4.5 million, signing a four-year deal.
 He scored his first goal for the club on his first start against Jablonec in the UEFA Europa League third qualifying round on 5 August 2021.
 Three days later, Furuhashi scored his first Scottish Premiership goals, netting a 67-minute hat-trick in a 6–0 win against Dundee.
-He followed up his excellent run of form by scoring against Hearts, and again in the UEFA Europa League against AZ Alkmaar.
+He followed up his excellent run of form by scoring against Hearts, and again in the UEFA Europa League against AZ.

 Furuhashi picked up an injury while on international duty with Japan in September, but returned after five games, scoring on 3 October in a 2–1 victory against Aberdeen, and netting the only goal of the game in a home league win against Hearts on 2 December.
 On 19 December 2021, Furuhashi scored twice against Hibernian in the final of the Scottish League Cup.
 The game ended 2–1, winning Furuhashi his first trophy with Celtic.

 2022–23 season

 On 28 August 2022, Furuhashi scored a hat-trick in a 9–0 away win against Dundee United.
 A month later, Furuhashi made his UEFA Champions League debut in a 3–0 home defeat against Real Madrid.

 On 2 January 2023, Furuhashi scored his first derby goal against Rangers to salvage a 2–2 away draw.
 On 26 February, Furuhashi scored a second consecutive League Cup final double, now against Rangers in the 2023 Scottish League Cup Final.
-On 7 May, Furuhashi scored his 50th goal for Celtic in all competitions in a 2–0 away win against Heart of Midlothian.
+On 7 May, Furuhashi scored his 50th goal for Celtic in all competitions in a 2–0 away win against Hearts.
 On 2 June, Furuhashi won the Scottish Premiership Golden Boot award, after scoring 27 goals for Celtic over the course of the season.
 He also won the league's player of the year award.